You are hereWcP.Common.Sense's blog

 The US-flagged, Danish-owned freighter, Maersk Alabama, hijacked by pirates off Somalia safely reached a Kenyan port at the price of a volunteer hostage, Capt.
 Richard Phillips.
 When asked by a journalist how it felt to arrive in Kenya, a member of the 19 remaining crew who did not give his name said it was "terrifying and exciting at the same time."
 Asked about his captain, he said: "He's a hero." read more »

-Leadership: Going to war with Iraq was wrong, Australian PM Kevin Rudd admits, pulling all AU troops back home
+Courage!
+Australian PM Kevin Rudd admits going to war with Iraq was wrong, pulling all AU troops back home

 (quote)